 - ✓ Cybergeography studies the internet as a virtual place including the source and development of traits (including information), the worldwide distribution of it and its adoption/acceptance by various culture groups. - ✓ Population Geography studies people with regard to their habitat.
 Demography is the statistical study of a population.
 Biogeography studies the spatial aspects of all life forms other than humans and Ecology looks at the relationship between all living things.
 Biodiversity is directly related to aspects of earth environment. - ✓ Human population is limited to small areas of the earth that can best accommodate them.
 Certain factors encourage settlement and higher densities. - ✓ Human population has grown at an unprecedented rate, doubling in very short periods of time (J-curve) as humankind has become adept at slowing the death rate and making people healthier.
 Population dynamics is a complicated analysis of natural conditions, human perception and social factors.
 Population pyramids help us to understand and track the make-up of a population. - ✓ Higher population densities occur where habitat conditions are good.
 Carrying capacity is a way to evaluate an area.
-Overpopulation is related to quality of the resource base and to local carrying capacity.
+Overpopulation is related to quality of the resource base and to local carrying capacity; it is not the same as crowding.
 Pull-Push-Stay factors help explain movements (migration) over time.
 The health and nutrition values associated with a population (as studied in medical geography) cannot be ignored.
 The drop in the death rate is a key factor worldwide. - ✓ Medical Geography studies the well-being of people as an aspect of habitat.
 Epidemiology is the study of the cause, spread and control of a disease.
 Global climate change is an important part of these fields of study. - ✓ Hunger and nutrition must take into account food production and food supplies, especially in light of climate change scenarios. - ✓ Disease and illnesses need to be monitored and tracked.
 They can be studied spatially.
 GIS technology helps us gather, sort and present data quickly.
-The chief cause of death varies regionally and is usually linked to environmental and/or cultural factors. - ✓ Demographic Transition Model links population growth (birth rates and death rates) with economic development.
+The chief cause of death varies regionally and is usually linked to environmental and/or cultural factors.
+Endemic, epidemic and pandemic are labels applied to the spatial extent of diseases.
+Diseases are spread in manners categorized by methods of diffusion. - ✓ Demographic Transition Model links population growth (birth rates and death rates) with economic development.
 Homeostatic plateaus indicate a balance between populations and resources (J-curve becomes an S-curve). - ✓ When evaluating population growth and overpopulation, we need to take into account five scenarios: 1.
 Resource base, 2.
 Emigration, 3.
 Economic change, 4.
 Education and 5.
-Natural controls and balances. - ✓ Economic Geography studies the spatial variations of activities related to the production, exchange and consumption of goods and services. - ✓ The importance of location and linkages cannot be underestimated when analyzing economic development in all sectors of the economy - primary, secondary and tertiary - as goods, services and data are exchanged. - ✓ The supply of food (agricultural activities) to the world's people is a major economic undertaking.
+Natural controls and balances. - ✓ Economic Geography studies the spatial variations of activities related to the production, exchange and consumption of goods and services. - ✓ The importance of location and linkages cannot be underestimated when analyzing economic development in all sectors of the economy primary, secondary and tertiary as goods, services and data are exchanged. - ✓ The supply of food (agricultural activities) to the world's people is a major economic undertaking.
 It is dependent on conditions of the natural environment along with levels of technology.
 Science has helped us to produce and distribute more agricultural products.
 However, agriculture is still susceptible to global climate change.